 Medicare Part D can be very confusing and frustrating.

-Below is an example of consumer cost breakdown in 2017 for Medicare Part D. Start from the bottom up:
+Below is an example of consumer cost breakdown in 2020 for Medicare Part D:

 At GenScripts Pharmacy, we specialize in maximizing your benefit dollars with a personalized, strategic annual plan for every Medicare customer.